NoahShore/City_Green_Sapce_and_Health/README.md

 Please refer to the TECHNICAL DETAILS below for the listing of the Repository Directory Contents.

 # Website:
-Interactive FLASK Website with a User-driven dropdown menu for City selections and map / Chart visualizations.
-Pop-ups with statistical data for the city selected.
+Interactive Python powered FLASK API Website.
+Navigate links to visit pages: Home, Bar Chart, Map, or Scatter Plot.
+Click on a city in the map to view more information.
+Click on the scatter plot to view health values.

-To access the website, refer to TECHNICAL DETAILS below in 'INSTRUCTIONS TO RECREATE THE RESULTS AND OPEN THE flask website' for step-by-step instructions.
+To access the website, see the TECHNICAL DETAILS below in 'INSTRUCTIONS TO RECREATE THE RESULTS, and TO ACCESS THE FLASK API WEBSITE.

-## Access the WEBPAGE using the Flask Application:
-    1. Find in the folder 'Data' the 'mongo_setup.ipynb' code file.
-    2. Run the mongo_setup.ipynb code file.
-    3. Run the 'app.py' code file located in the main directory 'City_Green_Space_and_Health' to get to the web page.
-    4. Enjoy and Thank you for visiting our web page.
-    Note: Programs needed for this: Flask Application, Flask-PyMongo, Python, Jupyter Notebook.
-          Only run the mongo_setup code once to avoid duplicates in the data.

-Creating the Website: Created a website to display our data and the visualizations thereof using HTML, CSS, JavaScript, and Python.
+Flask API website created to display our data and the visualizations thereof using HTML, CSS, JavaScript, and Python.
 Python is used to build the Flask app that supports the website and interacts with the MongoDB database on the user's behalf, HTML is used to create the basic structure of the webpages, and JavaScript is used to build the visualizations and insert them into the pages.
 We then used Bootstrap and CSS to style the pages.

 ## PROJECT OVERVIEW / STORY
 ### Hypothesis: Cities ranking higher in city green spaces have a lower:
         1.	obesity rate,
         2.	mental health conditions, and
-        3.	adhere to regular health check-ups.
+        3. Dr Visits for regular health check-ups.

 ### Project Description:
 We studied, for the year 2017, the number of parks in a city from the Trust for Public (TPL) Land and related it to the specific Health Conditions statistics documented based on populations in those cities by the Center of Disease Control and Prevention (CDC).

 Created an interactive Flask website with visual representations of our data findings.
-    1. For example User can select a 'city' from the list of cities in the DROPDOWN MENU.
-    2. This will reveal in the INFORMATION BOX, the particulars pertaining to the selected city: City, City Park Score Rank, Obesity Value, Mental Health Value, Dr. Visits for Routine Checkup Value, coordinates of the city, Percentage of City Park Acerage.
-    3. Selected city visualizations will display the Obesity Value, Mental Health Value, and the Dr. Visits Value.
-    Bar Charts, Bubble Charts.
-    4. Landing Page Map of the 95 cities with city parks and specific health data.
-The size and color of the circle marker for each city corresponds to it Percentage of City Park Acerage.
+    1. Map of the 95 cities with acerage of city parks
-    5. Various Chart Visualizations of the Top 10 cities i.e. cities with the highest Percentage of City Park Acrerage.
+    2. Bar Charts showing the Top 10 cities and their health values: Obesity, Mental Health, Dr. Visits for routine check-ups, city park acerage.
+    3. Scatter Plots for Health Values: Obesity, Mental Health, Dr. Visits

-Hypothesis: Cities ranking higher in city green spaces have a lower:
+Hypothesis: Cities ranking higher in city green spaces have a:
-1.	obesity rate,
+1.	lower obesity rate,
-2.	mental health conditions, and
+2.	lower mental health conditions, and
-3.	adhere to regular health check-ups.
+3.	higher adherence to regular health check-ups.

 ### Study:
         Based on Year 2017 data